dongvt/data-structures/3-tree.md

 >__Note:__ In this tutorial, the examples will work just with binary trees.
 At the end we will solve a more complex problem to show an example of a different `tree` structure.

-In this example the node which value 1 is the `root` of our tree, its childrean are nodes 2 and 3 which at the same time have their own children.
+In this example the node which value 1 is the `root` of our tree, its children are nodes 2 and 3 which at the same time have their own children.
 That means we can have a `subtree` taking 2 or 3 as our root:

 ![sub tree](img/subtree-example-tree.jpg)

 In this subtree nodes 4 and 5 are at the end of the tree.
 This nodes are called `leaf nodes`

 ## How do I "*explore*" a tree?
 How can we get all the values in each node of the tree?
-Since each node is identical, we could potentially use an idential function on each node to get the value.
+Since each node is identical, we could potentially use an identical function on each node to get the value.
 What we do in `trees` is create a single function and then make it call itself.
-Function that call itself are called *recursive functoins*.
+Function that call itself are called *recursive functions*.

-Lets see an exaple.
+Lets see an example.
 First we would need to design our node:

 ```python
 class TreeNode(object):